joepasq/cordova-plugin-jc-googledrive/README.md

     * Click Create credentials > OAuth client ID.
     * Select Android or iOS.
     * In the Package name field (or Bundle ID for iOS), enter your app's package name.
+(For devlopment you may be able to re-use `gr.jcdenton.GoogleDriveDevelopment`—it _cannot_ collide with the production `gr.jcdenton.GoogleDrive`).
     * On Android: Paste the SHA1 fingerprint into the form where requested (on iOS skip this)
         * read more under "Get an Android certificate and register your application", [here](https://developers.google.com/drive/android/get-started)
     * Click Create.
+    * To recap you provide Google with the Package Name Or Bundle ID and are given a Client ID.
 3. `cd development && npm install -g cordova` (Check for cordova updates)
 4. `cordova platform add android`.
 Hereafter you can work with `development/platforms/android` in Android Studio.
 4. (Use the credentials from step 2): `cordova platform add ios -variable IOS_REVERSED_CLIENT_ID=com.googleusercontent.apps.YOUR_CLIENT_ID --variable IOS_CLIENT_ID=YOUR_CLIENT_ID.apps.googleusercontent.com`.